tobybatch/DrupalChefVagrant/README.md

  1. Run ```vagrant up```

 This will create a vanilla fudge site in a VM.
 The drupal you created will be available on http://localhost:8808, the files for that site are in ./html/drupal

+## Troubleshhoting

+ 1. Have you cloned the submodules?
+ 1. Have you linked/copied keys into the keys folder
+ 1. Have you added your pyblic key to the NT Deploy user (nt-deploy)

 ## Customising